skojaku/qstest/README.txt

   Output

-    sg - Results of the significance test (C-dimensional list). sg[c] = True of False indicates that community c is significant or insignificant, respectively.
+    sg - Results of the significance test (C-dimensional list). sg[c] = True or False indicates that community c is significant or insignificant, respectively.

-    p_values - P-value for the communities (C-dimensional list). p_values[c] is the p-value for community c.
+    p_values - P-values for the communities (C-dimensional list). p_values[c] is the p-value for community c.

   Example (examples/example1.py)